 Derivative

 financial

 instruments

+(Note (a))

 £m

-At 1 January 2021 0.6

-Recorded in cash flow hedge reserve (0.8)

 At 1 January 2022 (0.2)

+Recorded in Cash flow hedge reserve (0.3)

+Recorded in Cash 1.2

+At 1 January 2023 0.7

-Recorded in cash flow hedge reserve 1.2
+Recorded in Cash flow hedge reserve (0.5)

-Cash (0.3)
+Recorded in Cash (0.3)

-At 31 December 2022 0.7
+At 31 December 2023 (0.1)

-(a) The Company's derivatives comprise forward foreign exchange contracts.
-The Company uses foreign currency forwards in relation to asset purchases and service contracts.
+(a) The Company's derivatives comprise forward foreign currency contracts.
+The Company uses foreign currency forwards to hedge its exposure to foreign currency risk in relation to asset purchases and service contracts.
 For such items the Company designates the entire value of the foreign currency forward in the hedge relationship.